Ally-Wardell/bios611-project1/README.md

 # README
 ## What does this project contain?
 This repository contains the data, code, and results of an analysis of Cardiovascular disease data.
-Cardiovascular disease the leading cause of death in the United States.
+Cardiovascular disease is the leading cause of death in the United States.
 Most cardiovascular diseases can be prevented by addressing behavioral risk factors.
 A predictive model for heart disease development could be useful in sparking heart disease treatment and prevention plans for early development of heart disease.